esimonov/paradromic-dissections/README.md

 # Paradromic rings dissections

 The main goal of the project was to explore Scheme's capabilities as a general purpose programming language.
-The idea for a subject was inspired by Dr Tasashi Tokieda's course [Topology & Geometry](https://youtu.be/SXHHvoaSctc?si=9bXOmKjzHKfTlmgv).
+The idea for a subject was inspired by Dr Tadashi Tokieda's course [Topology & Geometry](https://youtu.be/SXHHvoaSctc?si=9bXOmKjzHKfTlmgv).

 ## Why?